symmetry-systems/joining-symmetry/README.md

 * A hands-on technical interview with members of the Symmetry engineering team.
 * Present a relevant/applicable OSS project you worked in the past.
-* Take a skills assessment via Triplybyte.
+* Take a skills assessment via Triplebyte.

 If you do choose to work on a take-home assignment, we as that you complete your assignment in a week or less.
 Our assignments are structured to take roughly 2-4 hours based on your skill level.
 The current take home assignments can be [found here](assignments.md).